How To Paint Olympic Barbells For Home Gym – GarageGymPro

 Here are the steps you should follow:

-1. Follow Our Preparation Steps Above
+1. Follow The Preparation Steps Above

 This will include moving outside, removing any rust that is present, cleaning the barbell, and applying primer.